rkapoor1512/rkapoor1512.github.io/_pages/about.md

 ---
 permalink: /
-title: "Rohan kapoor"
+title: "Rohan Kapoor"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi, this website is currently being built.
+This website is under construction.

 I'm a mathematics PhD student at Dartmouth College starting in Fall 2024.
 I graduated from the University of Chicago with a BA in Mathematics in 2023, and spent a year as an Exponent Fellow at the National Museum of Mathematics.
 I also have experience in quantitative trading and molecular engineering research.
 My academic interests are in geometric measure theory, functional analysis, and AI alignment research.